DSA Series Chapter 20 : HEIGHT OF BINARY TREE(Python Version)

 Hence, Height = 3

-4. Key Concept Behind Height Calculation
+4. Key Idea Behind Height Calculation

-• Height of left subtree
+• Compute height of left subtree

-• Height of right subtree
+• Compute height of right subtree

-• Take maximum of both
+• Take the maximum

 5. Formula Used